Electric Field due to Line Charge Solution

 Variables Used

-Linear Charge Density - (Measured in Coulomb per Meter) - Linear charge density is the quantity of charge per unit length at any point on a line charge distribution.
+Linear Charge Density - (Measured in Coulomb per Meter) - Linear Charge Density is a measure of the amount of electric charge per unit length of a line charge in an electrostatic system.

-Radius of Ring - (Measured in Meter) - Radius of Ring is a line segment extending from the center of a circle or sphere to the circumference or bounding surface.
+Radius of Ring - (Measured in Meter) - Radius of Ring is the distance from the center of the ring to its edge, used to calculate electrostatic potential and electric field.

 STEP 1: Convert Input(s) to Base Unit